mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.13.0 =
+* Design refresh of the dashboard.
+* Added tag support to MailChimp optin.
+* Added polylang integration.
+* Added leadbank only support for Elementor form.
+* Added setting to disable impression tracking.
+* Fixed bug that could cause custom post types automation from not sending.
+* Moved licensing page to Settings.
+* Lead bank now has its own settings page.
+* Fix for duplicate email problem with digest automation.

 = 2.2.12.2 =
 * Added device (mobile, tablet or desktop) targeting display rule.